Training New Dental Front Office on Phones

 The training process is a time investment.
 As a general rule of thumb, it takes about 90 days for a new team member to be a truly productive part of the family.

-If you have a brand new team member in the dental practice that is going to be answering phones, you want them to really just observe for a few days.
-Unless of course, they are coming to you with a great background of dental office experience and can just jump right in for you.
-(They will still have questions).
+If you have a brand-new team member in the dental practice that is going to be answering phones, you want them to really just observe for a few days.
+Even a new team member with dental experience should watch and listen at first.
+Provide all new team members with this invaluable opportunity.